 If you’re hoping to find something durable, yet natural, you can opt for soapstone, granite, or quartzite.

 The backsplash material is white Cloe tile.
 It is in an offset pattern and installed without the use of spacers to give it a more handmade look (impersonating the look of zellige tile).
+Here are some tips for how to pick the perfect grout color for your tile.

 Love Kitchen Design?
 Read more!